cwangrun/MGProto/README.md

 The point-based learning of prototypes is also unstable and often causes performance degradation in the prototype projection step.
 In this work, we present a new generative paradigm to learn prototype distributions (b), termed as Mixture of Gaussian-distributed Prototypes (MGProto).

-**Methodology:** In MGProto, we leverage the Gaussian-distributed prototypes to explicitly in to characterise the data density, thereby allowing both interpretable image classification and trustworthy recognition of OoD inputs.
+**Methodology:** In MGProto, we leverage the Gaussian-distributed prototypes to explicitly characterise the underlying data density, thereby allowing both interpretable image classification and trustworthy recognition of OoD inputs.
 Interesting, the learning of our Gaussian-distributed prototypes has a natural prototype projection step, effectively addressing the performance degradation.